juaniiie/refactored-pancake/README.md

 1. Finally, type: `gulp`

-1. On your web-browser navigate to: http://localhost:3000/
+1. On your web-browser navigate to: http://localhost:3000

+1. To view list of registered users navigate to http://localhost:3000/#/index

 ## Requirements